VedantShirgaonkar/Forest-Fire-Project/README.md

-# 🧠 Machine Learning Mini Project
+# Forest Fire Classification Mini Project

 This project demonstrates a basic ML pipeline including dataset cleaning and model training using Python and scikit-learn.